richardsondx/checkmate/wiki/Cursor-Integration.md

 * Before a task, CheckMate identifies which specs might be affected
 * After a task, it verifies those specs pass with retry capability
 * Before pushing code, it ensures all specs pass
+* During development, it validates specs and checks for drift to keep everything in sync

-You can view and modify these rules in `.cursor/rules/` or in `.cursor/config.yaml` if you prefer YAML format.
+You can view and modify these rules in `.cursor/rules/` directory.

 ## Hardened Enforcement